qiyan111/Prompt-Conditioned-Residual-Calibration/README.md

 This repository directly accompanies the manuscript "Neuro-Symbolic Residual Calibration for Fine-Grained Text-to-Image Alignment Assessment" currently submitted to *The Visual Computer*.
 If you use the code, split definition, cached logic-feature interface, or reproduction assets, please cite the corresponding manuscript and the DOI-bearing archive listed below.

-Before resubmission, replace all placeholder links in this README with your real permanent public links and DOI-bearing records.

 ## Permanent Links